mhkim99/BayesianProjectionClustering/README.md

   <img src="eg1_synthetic/plotClusterProbEg1.png" width="75%">
 </p>

 - We never wrongly cluster a strong low frequency observation with a weak one for the low frequency choice of random effects.
-Similarly, there are no wrong clusters for high frequency case.
+Similarly, there are no wrong clusterings for high frequency case.
 - However, for the intermediate frequency case, the result shows a loss of information about true groups when excluding high and low frequency terms.
-- Using all frequencies results in some incorrect clustering (i.e., black labels below), indicating that filtering noise by integrating out some random effects aids in distinguishing strong/weak low or high-frequency observations.
+- Using all frequencies results in some incorrect clustering (i.e., black labels below), indicating that filtering noise by integrating out some random effects aids in distinguishing strong/weak low or high frequency observations.

 ## Application to real datasets